-I did my research and I lived on a really healthy diet that discouraged cancer growth (a diet filled with fresh organic veggies and whole foods - you can’t help but thrive if you eat this way!
+I lived on a really healthy diet.
+I did my research and created a diet known to discouraged cancer growth (a diet filled with fresh organic veggies and whole foods - you can’t help but thrive if you eat this way!
 Read more here).

-I meditated, did yoga, took an afternoon nap, and made sure that I slept at least 8 hours a night too.
+I meditated, did yoga, took an afternoon nap, and made sure to get at least 8 hours of sleep at night.
 We all know this is good for us, but we often don’t take the time to do it.

 I regularly spent time in nature, and with friends.

 My inner world took on a calm focus during breast cancer treatment and I think this helped me heal.